-The A-H teachings do not focus on recruitment, but Abers are made to feel that they have found the ultimate Truth of life, so they do tend to want to turn their friends and family on to A-H as a cure-all for everyone’s problems.
+The A-H teachings do not focus on recruitment, but Abers are made to feel that they have found the ultimate Truth of life.
+They believe A-H has the legitimate solution to every life obstacle.
+As a result, Abers do tend to proselytize to get their friends and family on board.

 On a larger level, I do believe that a huge following is the goal of Abraham-Hicks.
-The belief system is made up entirely of elements that have mass appeal, including huge, feel-good promises, no bad news, and the idea that life can be simply controlled by the individual.
+The belief system is made up entirely of elements that have mass appeal, including feel-good promises, no bad news, and the idea that all life circumstances can be easily controlled by the individual.
 This grandiose ideology includes promises like, “There are no limits,” “you can be, have, and do anything,” “you have the power to create worlds,” and “it can all be effortless.”
 What’s not to like?

 The group is preoccupied with making money.